ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 In this tutorial we are going to:

 - install Keycloak on a freshly created OVHcloud Managed Kubernetes Service cluster
-- configure Keycloak instance in our Kubernetes cluster as an OIDC provider
+- configure a Keycloak instance in our Kubernetes cluster as an OIDC provider

 You can use the *Reset cluster* function in the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements

 This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and some basic knowledge of how to operate it.
-If you want to know more on those topics, please look at the [deploying a Hello World application](../deploying-hello-world/) documentation.
+If you want to know more on those topics, please consult the [deploying a Hello World application](../deploying-hello-world/) documentation.

 This tutorial has been written to be fully compliant with the release `v1.22` of Kubernetes.
 You may need to adapt it to be able to deploy a functional Keycloak instance in Kubernetes release prior to the `v1.22`.